Updated: Oct 19, 2022

 A bit of soul baring is in order.

 I am a gay man.
-I have been doing the work of building up a coaching business only through raw organic methods and word of mouth marketing since I became certified.
+I have been doing the work of building up a coaching business only through raw organic methods and word of mouth marketing since I became certified as a Life Coach.

 I have been conflicted about establishing a niche thinking that I did not want to exclude anyone.
 But I have come to an understanding that a niche is more closely associated with setting up healthy boundaries than it is with creating an exclusive club.